EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-21-how-we-work-exercise-and-stand-desk.md

 ## Team Exercise

 This element of our work day occurs at the 50th of every hour between eight and five.
-We have a Slack reminder and when we see that we know it's time to get moving.
 The exercises we do vary day to day because we generally get sore.
 Some of the exercises include:

 - Push-ups